 Flaw in the Reasoning

 An extremely frequent question type in recent tests, Flaw in the Reasoning questions test your knowledge of logical fallacies.
 But they do much more than that.
-By reinforcing your critical thinking skills, studying Flaw questions can help you achieve higher accuracy on other question types, such as Weaken and Assumption questions.
+By reinforcing your critical thinking skills, Flaw questions can help you achieve higher accuracy on other question types, such as Weaken and Assumption questions.

 Method of Reasoning